Bodil Kaalund: Career

 While at the Royal Academy, Kaalund met the Greenlandic artist and writer Jens Rosing.
 As a result, she developed a keen interest in the art and culture of Greenland.
 In 1968, she travelled there to arrange the first exhibition of Danish art ever held in Greenland.
-The following year, she went on the arrange an exhibition of Greenlandic art in Denmark in the Louisiana Museum of Modern Art.
+The following year, she went on to arrange an exhibition of Greenlandic art in Denmark in the Louisiana Museum of Modern Art.
 She later collaborated with Hans Lynge to establish Grønlands Kunstskole (Greenland's Art School), which opened in 1972.
 In 1979, she published Grønlands kunst (translated as The Art of Greenland), the first extensive work of its kind.

 Kaalund became recognized for her artwork with her painting Korsnedtagelsen (Descent from the Cross) in 1966.
 She became one of the first female artists to decorate churches when in 1972 she decorated the altar wall of Erlev Church on the island of Mors with a picture of Christ in the Garden of Gethsemane.
 In 1977, she decorated Lemvig Church in the west of Jutland, establishing a lasting relationship with the locality.
 She was instrumental in establishing the town's Museet for Religiøs Kunst (Museum for Religious Art) in 1994.
-She decorated a total of 27 churches including Solbjerg Church and Hvidovre's Strandmark Church.
+She decorated a total of 27 churches, including Solbjerg Church and Hvidovre's Strandmark Church.

 She also illustrated several religious works with Biblical scenes.
-He major work in this connected was the new authorized Danish edition of the Bible which was published in 1992.
+Her major work in this connected was the new authorized Danish edition of the Bible which was published in 1992.
 It contained 159 illustrations.
 The original watercolours can be seen in the Lemvig Museum of Religious Art.
 Many of them are based on scenes from the countryside around the Limfjord and the west coast of Denmark.

 Bodil Kaalund died in her sleep at her home in Lyngby on 22 December 2016.

 Awards

-Kaalund has received many awards, including the Greenlandic Cultural Prize (2000) and the Academy's N. L. Høyen Medal (2002).
+Kaalund had received many awards, including the Greenlandic Cultural Prize (2000) and the Academy's N. L. Høyen Medal (2002).